blackberry/Secure-Work-Space/Resigning-Scripts/Auto-Resigner-For-iOS/README.md

 **Known Issues**

 1. This script will not work if a wildcard mobile provisioning profile is used.
 Please sign manually according to the [docs](http://developer.blackberry.com/devzone/develop/enterprise/resign_work_space_app.html) if using a wildcard mobile provisioning profile is a must.
+2. Ensure app name or file names do not contain spaces

 ## Disclaimer